shiftahoy/shiftahoy/README.md

 - Open shifts generated from published schedule coverage gaps
 - Employees can claim open shifts
 - Shift cover and shift swap request workflow
+- Owner setting to turn employee shift cover/swap requests on or off
 - Manager/owner approval or denial for cover/swap requests
 - Approved cover/swap requests can update saved schedule cells when linked to a published schedule cell